 - Comprehensive under $2,000: increase of 3%

 - 2nd at-fault property damage over $2,000+: increase of 110%

 - 2nd comprehensive over $2,000+: increase of 8%

 These are the averages across the country.
 Unfortunately, Bank Rate says that Minnesota drivers faced the sharpest rate increase at 87%.
 They say that the average auto insurance costs Minnesota driver $1,339, but that after an accident the average increases to $2,503.

 If the accident was not your fault, and even in some cases when it is your fault, various insurance carriers offer accident forgiveness if you are enrolled in such a program.
 In these cases, there will not be an increase after the first accident.
 Some members in good standing with a company are automatically enrolled in these programs.

 Do You Need a Mankato Car Accident Lawyer?

 Many people ask whether they need an attorney after a car accident.
 If the incident was not your fault and you suffered injuries, you may want to seek a free consultation with an attorney who can guide you toward the path of maximum compensation.

 If there is a question of fault, or you think you could be blamed for at least half of the accident, an attorney may be able to help you prove the other driver’s fault.
 This could help keep you under the limit for a “qualifying accident.”
-It is completely up to you whether you use an attorney for a Minnesota car accident, but it is highly recommended.
+It is completely up to you whether you use a Mankato car accident attorney, but it is highly recommended.
 For questions regarding a specific case, contact our office to schedule a free consultation.